ace1294/ace1294.github.io/_posts/2016-5-19-Second Week.md

 ### Tip of the week

 As I stated earlier I use SFTP when working on the projects.
 You can edit the files from CS machine on your remote computer in sublime text.
 I learned how to do this half way through OOP and it has saved me so much time.
 Just work on the file, save it, and have a terminal window open ssh-ed in and run make test.
 Its very simple, quick, and easy once setup.
 The setup sin't that bad either.
-Here's a great tutorial that I used. https://wbond.net/sublime_packages/sftp
+Here's a great tutorial that I used.
+[SFTP Setup for Sublime Text]: https://wbond.net/sublime_packages/sftp